YK7188/YK_Lab/21-Validate MFA functions/README.md

 The test confirmed that Conditional Access was the primary and most predictable method for enforcing MFA during sign-in, while MFA Registration Policy and Registration Campaign supported the onboarding process.

-During testing, portal.azure.com and intune.microsoft.com consistently triggered MFA-related registration behavior even without a tenant Conditional Access policy or registration policy configured.
+During testing, portal.azure.com and intune.microsoft.com triggered MFA-related registration behavior even without a tenant Conditional Access policy or registration policy configured.

 Additionally, TAP, Email OTP, and QR Code did not function as primary workforce MFA onboarding methods even when enabled in Authentication Methods Policy.